 Gaining infamy through Donald Trump's well known 'You're FIRED!' signature line, The Apprentice's UK-version has taken that infamy and catapulted it into the top realms of reality TV along side the X Factor and Britain's Got Talent.

-The 2018 installment of The Apprentice offers plenty of betting value as a new set of potential employees looks to grab the attention of the judges using their unique set of professional skills.
+The 2018 installment of The Apprentice offered plenty of betting value as a new set of potential employees looked to grab the attention of the judges using their unique set of professional skills.

-From IT specialists to tax advisors, the 2018 lot of candidates have certainly captured the attention of the top specials bookmakers, with many of them offering plenty of odds for bettors to capitalise.
+From IT specialists to tax advisors, the 2018 lot of candidates had certainly captured the attention of the top specials bookmakers, with many of them offering plenty of odds for bettors to capitalise.